danielmiessler/SecLists/README.md

 The goal is to enable a security tester to pull this repo onto a new testing box and have access to every type of list that may be needed.

-This project is maintained by [Daniel Miessler](http://www.danielmiessler.com/ "Daniel Miessler") [Jason Haddix](http://www.securityaegis.com "Jason Haddix").
+This project is maintained by [Daniel Miessler](http://www.danielmiessler.com/ "Daniel Miessler") and [Jason Haddix](http://www.securityaegis.com "Jason Haddix").

 ## Contributing